 During the swimming season in the summertime, people increasingly find worrying low water levels, even drained river beds.
-According to environmentalists, the lack of interest of the Ministry of Agriculture, Forestry and Water Management of the RS and Ministry of Agriculture, Water Management and Forestry of the FBiH are to blame.
+According to environmentalists, the lack of interest by the Ministry of Agriculture, Forestry and Water Management of the RS and Ministry of Agriculture, Water Management and Forestry of the FBiH are to blame.

-“We got river Ugar which now looks like a creek.
-And that’s sad.
-Currently, dozens of hydropower operators are under no obligation to maintain an adequate water level and they are therefore kept to a minimum.
-This practice has a huge negative impact on the ecosystem, aquatic life and also on local communities,” reports Miloš Orlić, coordinator of the Coalition for the Protection of Rivers in BiH.
+“We got river Ugar which now looks like a creek, and that’s sad.
+Currently, dozens of hydropower operators are under no obligation to maintain an adequate water level, and they are therefore kept to a minimum.
+This practice has a huge negative impact on the ecosystem, aquatic life, and also on local communities,” reports Miloš Orlić, coordinator of the Coalition for the Protection of Rivers in BiH.

 Nowadays, only the Federation of Bosnia and Herzegovina has a regulation covering the minimum river flow, which was put into force in 2013 .
 However, the norm was already quite outdated back then and nowadays it is somewhat insufficient.
 The Republika Srpska completely lacks such legislation.

 In 2018, the current status was criticized by a UNECE report, suggesting to “implement a monitoring programme on ecological flows and enforce them where they are not applied.”

 Experts from the Centre for the Environment (Banja Luka, BiH) and Arnika (Prague, CZE) have submitted a draft of the regulation to both ministries as well as to other relevant institutions .
 In spite of a primary concordant statement, the proposal was soon rejected due to a lack of detailed research which is the responsibility of the state agencies.